CoLuiza/django-admin-no-more-blue/README.rst

 ===========================
 Django admin - No more blue
 ===========================
 Django admin - no more blue is a Django app that let you choose a skin for your django admin.
-You can let your users to set their favorite theme on the session or you can choose to statically set the theme for the entire application.
+You can let your users set their favorite theme on the session or you can choose to statically set the theme for the entire application.
-With a variations of fruity themes you can now set a unique skin for your Django.
+With a variations of fruity themes you can now set a unique appearance for your Django.

 Color your environments!
 It's easier not to break something into production now.